Different Types of Acne: What Type of Acne Do I Have?

 But in those who’s skin produces excessive amounts of sebum (a waxy, oily substance naturally produced by the skin), P. acnes can take hold and ‘colonise’ the skin, leading to infected hair follicles and pores within the skin.

 Comedones (blackheads which are open and on the surface of the skin, and whiteheads which are closed and often rupture below the skin) and pus-filled spots called pustules then begin to form.
-This is known as acne vulgaris and is one of the most common types of acne.
+This is known as acne vulgaris and is one of the most common acne types.

 P. acnes can be treated with long-term antibiotics, but antibiotic resistant strains have developed, meaning that antibiotic use can be fruitless.
-The best course of action is often literally skin deep - appropriate skincare.
+The best course of action is often literally skin deep - appropriate skincare that gets rid of the bacteria and therefore the spots.

 Teenage acne is caused by these fluctuating hormones, specifically androgen hormones, which are present in both teenage boys and girls.
 Androgens increase during puberty, and flood the blood leading to all the changes puberty brings.